ww44ss/okcupid/okcupid_exploratory.md

 ##Summary
 This explores several relationships in the OkCupid data recently [published on CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html).
-Results explored in this document include:
-1. An exploration of demographics of sex, age, income, religiosity, drinking, and ethnicity of OkCupid users.
-2. The correlation of drinking habits to religiosity, income, sex and age.
+Results explored in this document include the demographics of sex, age, income, religiosity, drinking, and ethnicity of OkCupid users and, as a specific analysis, the correlation of drinking habits to religiosity, income, sex and age.

 Some key observations:
+- The "most common" user is a 26 year old white male college graduate who drinks socially, is religiously agnostic, and who makes $20000 per year.
-- Over 50% of OkCupid users lie in a narrow
+- 50% of OkCupid users are between 26 and 37 years old.
-- Less than of OkCUpid users are over 50 years old
+- Less than 5% of OkCupid users are over 52 years old.
-- Men outnumber women 3:2, though the ratio decreases strongly with age over 50.
+- Men outnumber women 3:2 overall, though the ratio is stonrgly age dependent
-- Women OkCUpid users have a wider distribution of age than do men.
-- Women show strong affilation to Judeo-Christian religions than do men.
+- Women report a strong affilation to Judeo-Christian religions than do men.
-- Over 50% of male OkCupid users are either athiestic or agnostic.
+- Over 50% of male OkCupid users identify as either athiestic or agnostic.
-- Men's and Women's drinking habits are similar about 75% identifying themselves as "social drinkers."
+- Drinking habits of men and women are similar, with about 75% identifying as "social drinkers."
+- The ethnic distribution of OkCUpid users skus heavily toward "white"

 #Getting the Data
 The OkCupid data is published on [CRAN](https://cran.rstudio.com/web/packages/okcupiddata/index.html) as a package for R users.
 The data set consists of user profile data for 59,946 San Francisco OkCupid users (a free online dating website) from June 2012.
 The data are describded in the paper: Albert Y. Kim, Adriana Escobedo-Land (2015).
 OkCupid Profile Data for Introductory Statistics and Data Science Courses.
 Journal of Statistics Education, 23(2), which you can find [here]( http://www.amstat.org/publications/jse/v23n2/kim.pdf)